Kim Tate: 2018–present

+In early 2026, Graham Foster came back to the village after everyone thought that he had been dead for the past 6 years!
+Kim had to struggle with Graham moving into her house.
+In April of 2026, Kim went to a meal with the Dingles to settle their rivalry.
+During the dinner, Kim passed out and was rushed to the hospital, Jacob Sugden said that Kim had been eaten poisonous mushrooms.
+This caused trouble in the Dingle household with fingers pointing to Cain and Sam but then it was revealed that there was a mistake and that actually kim wasn't poisoned by mushrooms, but actually she was poisoned by a painkiller overdose because it turns out that Graham altered with her painkillers.
+In the scene where it was revealed that Graham was behind it (this was only shown to the audience though, Kim doesn't know), he was on the phone saying that the double dose didn't work.
+As of the 7th of April 2026, we do not know who Graham was on the phone to.

 Reception

 Kim Tate is considered one of Emmerdales most "iconic" and "notorious" characters.
 According to The Independent, Kim's arrival was a turning point for the show: "Suddenly, it was more Dynasty than dales, and Tate threw herself into the role with gusto, cheating on her husband with a younger man, plotting to kill him to inherit his business, etc, etc. The red-top tabloids, used to a diet of EastEnders and Corrie storylines fed to them by the publicists, suddenly woke up to the existence of Emmerdale – it helped when King began a relationship with another actor, who played her stepson."
 Her original departure from the show on 19 January 1999 was watched by nearly 15 million viewers and won Best Exit at the 1999 British Soap Awards.

 According to Radio Times, Kim "basically wrote the book on British soap bitches."
 The character was featured in the 2001 Channel 4 countdown of the top ten "TV Bitches" (placing 4th) and the 2014 Channel 5 countdown of "TV's Nastiest Villains" (placing 15th).
 She has appeared in various published lists of the top soap opera villains.
 Kim came in fifth in a 2003 TVTimes poll of the top soap villains of all time, the highest-ranked female on the list.
 She was also named one of the top ten most evil soap villains by the Daily Mirror in 2009 and came in fourth in a 2016 Digital Spy list of the top ten female soap villains of all time.
 The character was selected as one of the "top 100 British soap characters" in a 2012 poll run by What's on TV, with readers also voting on "Who is Soap's greatest Legend?"
 In anticipation of her return in 2018, Metro wrote: "viewers fondly remember soap's biggest superbitch, the woman who killed off her ex husband by merely showing up – and applied her lipstick as he drew his last breaths."